AleksandarSarbajic/AleksandarSarbajic/README.md

 # Hi there 👋, I'm Aleksandar Sarbajic
-## Front end developer
+## Fullstack developer

 I'm a 22-year-old introvert who found peace of mind in writing code.

-- 📖 I'm currently learning TypeScript
+- 📖 I'm currently learning how to improve on every aspect of dev job
-- 👨‍💻 Just finished my TypeScript project, finding a new inspiration to work on
+- 👨‍💻 Just finished my NextJs 15 TypeScript project, finding a new inspiration to work on
 - 👯 I'm looking for a job opportunity
 - ⚡ Fun fact: I love to work out and cook
 - 💬 Ask me about anything and everything!